JunisvaultCo/X-MAS_CTF_2019_Write-ups/web/Rigged Election(C++)/ReadMe.md

 of importance: md5.js(which implemented the MD5 hash) and index.js(which implemented the voting code).
 I hoped that I would find an easy way to bypass the CPU-intensive task...
 However, it turned out that the CPU-intensive task was absolutely necessary.
 The index.js file did the following:
--it requested a "work" that was a string made from 6 hexadecimal letters from /vote.php?g=1.
+<br>-it requested a "work" that was a string made from 6 hexadecimal letters from /vote.php?g=1.
--it then tried to search for a string of length from 7 to 24 made from big and small alpha-numeric characters, such that when it was added at the end of the "watch__bisqwit__" string it would give a MD5 hash that started with the work(the string that was given by the server earlier)
+<br>-it then tried to search for a string of length from 7 to 24 made from big and small alpha-numeric characters, such that when it was added at the end of the "watch__bisqwit__" string it would give a MD5 hash that started with the work(the string that
+was given by the server earlier)
--finally, it sent the request to register the vote at /vote.php, passing the arguments id for the id of the suggestion, h for the found string and u, where u was 1 if it was upvoted or 0 if it was downvoted.
+<br>-finally, it sent the request to register the vote at /vote.php, passing the arguments id for the id of the suggestion, h for
+the found string and u, where u was 1 if it was upvoted or 0 if it was downvoted.
 This whole process takes, I'd say, 5-10 mins.
 For 250 requests, it would surely be a long wait.
 The authors said, however, that the intended solution was meant to be done within minutes.